jordanschraa/CheckPointMigration/README.md

 #### header.py
  - header.py can be used as the basis for python programs with Check Point API
  - contains two usefull functions authenticate and api_post
-   - authenticate displays collects Check Point management credentials from the user and writes them to a file for easier logins in the future.
+   - authenticate displays collects Check Point management credentials from the user and writes them to credentials.json for easier logins in the future.
 Collection of credentials done with a menu style.
 Authenticate will also handle the first time login and will return dictonary that contians sessions id and logon credentials

    - api_post handles the api calls, you must provide the credentials that were returned by the authenticate method